samsquire/ideas5/README.md

 * cardinality
 * loop rotation
 *
-* loops are definitional, and cheap because they are relations, not logic
+* loops could be definitional, and cheap because they are relations, not executed logic

 How do you shift iterators around, or hoist them for efficiency?
 It's loops all the way down!